heyheyhello/voko/implementation.md

   // props, attributes, and children. this is for JSX compatibility v(AnotherComponent, { props, attributes })

-  // allow a DOM node (a component that was called with props), and then modify
-  // the node with attributes and children. it's too late for any props v(MyComponent({ size: 25 }), { attributes }, 'Appended text!') v(document.createElement('p'), { attributes }, 'This is OK too if you need')

-  // while allowed, avoid using a function to return a selector since it looks
-  // like a component and will confuse people who read your code v(ConfusingFunctionThatReturnsSelector(), {})
+  // the only type of function as a selector is one that returns a selector v(FunctionThatReturnsSelector(), {})

-  v('.btn.primary[disabled]',
+  v('.btn.primary[disabled]', [
     // not an array of children
     v('p', 'Button'),
     'Text',
     v('small', {
+      // it knows what values can have px appended
+      // also note that style object properties are natively camelCase
-      style: { ... },
+      style: { fontSize: 8, opacity: 0.5 },
       onclick: () => ...
     }, 'Tap me')
-  ),
+  ]),

-  // document fragment containing a text node and a DOM node [ 'Text', DOMNode ],
+  // needlessly nested but OK. no document fragment will be used [ 'Text', DOMNode ],
-)
+])
 ```